curryjung/InjectFusion_official/README.md

 ## Description
-This repo includes the official Pytorch implementation of **InjectFusion**, Training-free Style Transfer Emerges from h-space in Diffusion models.
+This repo includes the official Pytorch implementation of **InjectFusion**, Training-free Content Injection using h-space in Diffusion models.

 - **InjectFusion** offers training-free style mixing and harmonization-like style transfer capabilities through content injection on *h-space* of diffusion models.